 - For Celebrating LSL:

-- Hearing First Family Support Community: Launched in April 2017, the Family Support Community allows parents, caregivers and other family members to support each other through questions, responses, resources and inspirational stories regardless of geography, busy schedules or time zones.
+- Hearing First Family Support Community: A community where parents, caregivers and other family members can support each other through questions, responses, resources and inspirational stories regardless of geography, busy schedules or time zones.

-- Hearing First Professional Learning Community: Launched in October 2016, the Professional Learning Community offers LSL professionals opportunities for discussion, learning and sharing across a wide range of interests and for all experience levels, from aspiring to advancing professionals.
+- Hearing First Professional Learning Community: With thousands of members, the community offers professionals opportunities for discussion, learning and sharing across a wide range of interests and for all experience levels.

 - For Learning and Growing to support the child in your life: